eclipse-ibeji/freyja/docs/quickstart.md

 This example uses the Mock Digital Twin Service and Mock Mapping Service.
 The behavior is very similar to the in-memory example, but with two key differences:

-1. With the exception of the cloud adapter, the adapters function as clients to external services.
+1. The mapping client and digital twin adapter function as clients to external services rather than handling everything in-memory.
 These external services are mock versions of the mapping and digital twin services which run as binaries on the same device.
 1. The mock services allow for more precise control over when their state changes.
 Users can advance the state of the applications by interacting with their terminal interfaces.

 This example is ideal if you need to manually control when signals or mappings are added or removed from the application, thus affecting what data gets emitted by Freyja.
 This example is most commonly used for demo scenarios.